mandeepcodetechniq/iOS-game-Tutorial/README.md

 }
 ```

 6. Now that we know the basics, this is how we deal with collisions.
-We have a physics world, we set a **contact delegate** on it that will be notified when two bodies collide, like explained above, we'll get their categories and then make them disppear.
+We have a physics world, we set a **contact delegate** on it that will be notified when two bodies collide, like explained above, we'll get their categories and then make them disappear.

 ### Coding the physics behind it all